github/government.github.com/docs/accessibility.md

       comments: Applications have no flashing or blinking elements
     - criterion: "(l) When electronic forms are used, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues."
       support: Supports with exceptions
-      comments: User can interact with and fill all form elements using assistive technology, however, directions and queues may not be accessable.
+      comments: User can interact with and fill all form elements using assistive technology, however, directions and queues may not be accessible.
+All form interactions can be accomplished through the Git command line interface.

   "Section 1194.22 Web-based Intranet and Internet Information and Applications":
     - criterion: "(a) A text equivalent for every non-text element shall be provided (e.g., via 'alt', 'longdesc', or in element content)."
-      support:  Supports
+      support:  Supports with exceptions
-      comments:
+      comments: All non-text navigation and functional elements are accompanied by text descriptions.
+Some non-navigation, non-functional visual elements, such as a user's contributions graph may not be accessible to assistive technology.
     - criterion: "(b) Equivalent alternatives for any multimedia presentation shall be synchronized with the presentation."
       support:  Not applicable
       comments:
     - criterion: "(c) Web pages shall be designed so that all information conveyed with color is also available without color, for example from context or markup."
       support: Supports
-      comments:
+      comments: Visual line diffs are annotated with standard "+" and "-" notation to indicated additions and removals.
     - criterion: "(d) Documents shall be organized so they are readable without requiring an associated style sheet."
       support: Supports
       comments:
     - criterion: "(e) Redundant text links shall be provided for each active region of a server-side image map."
       support:  Not applicable
-      comments:
+      comments: No server-side image maps are used.
     - criterion: "(f) Client-side image maps shall be provided instead of server-side image maps except where the regions cannot be defined with an available geometric shape."
       support:  Not applicable
-      comments:
+      comments: No client-side image maps are used.
     - criterion: "(g) Row and column headers shall be identified for data tables."
       support:  Supports
       comments: